 There are some downsides to Lumineers.
 Some patients say they look and feel bulky, likely because there is little to no tooth reduction done before they are applied.

 When considering Lumineers, you want to find a dentist with extensive cosmetic dentistry experience, not just a two-day course on the product.
-Dr. Blaine McLaughlin and Dr. Meghan Nelson at Dental Touch have the experience to guide you through the process.
+Dr. Blaine McLaughlin and Dr. Meghan Mueller (Nelson) at Dental Touch have the experience to guide you through the process.
 Interested in learning more?
 Call or e-mail Dental Touch Associates today to schedule your appointment.